 YOUR BIRTH PLAN

 Long story short, our baby was a week late.
-They wanted to induce, I said no. There was worries about our baby, several ultra sounds later and we began to panic.
+They wanted to induce, I said no. There were worries about our baby, several ultrasounds later and we began to panic.
 The last thing was getting a special ultrasound to find out the size of the baby and we found out he was not so tiny.
 A c-section was agreed upon due to his size.
 I did not want to endure horrible pain, require to have my lady parts put back together or risk the health of my baby or my own.
-A c-section was being scheduled for later that week, baby had other plans.
-That same day contractions began with no real warning.
+A c-section was being scheduled for later that week, the baby had other plans.
+That same day contraction began with no real warning.
 Back to back with very little time between.
 An emergency c-section was needed.
 More on that later.

 OUR NEW PRECIOUS BABY